 Wherever I seem to turn these days, people are posting plans for reopening, redesigning, or reimagining school for August and September.
 I get it.
 It’s a critical time in education.
 It’s during such moments, however, that stepping back can make a huge difference when it comes to creating a possible future.
 Unless we pause during this planning stage, “we will fail to see the blind spots of our change efforts, which are often based on rigid assumptions and agendas.
 We will fail to see that transforming systems is ultimately about transforming relationships among people who shape those systems.”
 (Peter Senge)

 What could that look like?
 A key tool I return to again and again is the process of the pre-mortem.
 In brief, a pre-mortem is a meeting before a plan is implemented or a project starts in which a team imagines what might happen to cause it to fail.
 The team then works backward to create a plan to help prevent potential obstacles and increase the chances of success.
 This technique is recommended by behavioral psychologists and neuroscientists as an especially effective way of combatting cognitive bias and reducing project risk.
-I was introduced to the pre-mortem by a colleague during my days at @AltitudeLearning while designing an onboarding experience for teachers new to our platform.
+I was introduced to the pre-mortem by a colleague from the Learner-Centered Collaborative while designing an onboarding experience for new teachers.
 Since then I’ve used it for things such as developing our professional learning framework, in-service days, schedules, and projects with students.
-There was even one awkward moment that I tried to use it with my husband to plan an especially complicated climbing trip.
+There was even one awkward moment when I tried to use it with my husband to plan an especially complicated climbing trip.

 What do you do?
 The process is deceptively simple.

-- Share Reasons for Failure: Ask each person to share one item on their list and continue to go around the room until everyone has exhausted their lists.
-Record all reasons on a white board or a shared digital document.
+- Share Reasons for Failure: Ask each person to share one item on their list and continue to go around the room until everyone has exhausted their list.
+Record all reasons on a whiteboard or a shared digital document.
 Depending on how long the list can get — and sometimes it’s overwhelmingly long – if need be, spend some time prioritizing which ones feel like challenges that significantly impact the success of the project.